 They walked to Danae’s car together, and Clint gingerly fastened his seat belt.
 “Should you be wearing that?” she asked him.

 “Probably not,” he said.
 “But it’s law up here.
 I have to wear it.”
-The car jerked forward, catching the belt around him, tightening it.
-He recoiled in pain, and it took his breath from him.
+The car jerked forward, the belt tightened around him.
+Clint recoiled in pain, and it took his breath from him.
 “On second thought, maybe I’ll risk the fine.”
 He reached and unfastened it.

 The campus police weren’t far from the house, and Danae got him there quickly.
 While they were waiting, she had a few questions for him, and she had to know.
 “Clint, where do you see things going with my sister?
-I mean, do you love her?
+Do you love her?
 Are you going to marry her?”

-“She really loves you, Clint.
+“She loves you, Clint.
 Don’t you break her heart.
 She has been my world for the past nineteen years.
 I won’t hold back if you ever hurt her.”
-Danae was trying to get a feel for him, learn more about him.
+Danae tried to get a feel for him, learn more about him.

 “Really?”
 He smiled.
 “And you don’t have to worry about me, Nae.
 I will never hurt her.”

 “Mr. Scroggins, we’re ready for you.”
 The officer that took his report at the hospital came to get him.
 “We’ll make this short.
 We have a line up of six men.
-We just need you to tell us if your attacker is in the line-up.”
-Clint nodded, not really able to speak.
+We just need you to tell us if your attacker is in the lineup.”
 The men walked in and faced forward in a room with a one-way mirror.
 Clint studied the faces and saw him.

 “Number two,” Clint whispered.
 “It was number two.”